Let's talk about Privacy

 At SBG we want to make betting and gaming better for you, so we want to be able to tell you about products, services and features that you will find exciting and relevant, and we tailor the offers and information we send to suit you.
 To do this, we look at what we know about you - such as your age, location and gender, your browsing, betting and gaming history and patterns, your social media usage and how you interact with us - and we use it to build up a picture of you that helps us decide what you're most likely to want to hear about.
 (This is sometimes known as 'Profiling').
 We also combine this with information we've obtained from publicly or commercially available sources about the things people with similar characteristics to you (in terms of age, gender, location etc.) tend to be interested in so we can fine-tune the offers we present to you.

-We firmly believe our customers prefer offers and information that are relevant to them and their interests over general adverts, so we tailor all our marketing using this picture we’ve built up of you.
+We firmly believe our customers prefer offers and information that are relevant to them and their interests over general adverts, so we tailor all our marketing using this picture we've built up of you.
 We think this makes our marketing better both for you and for us.
-However, data protection law gives you the right to opt out of having your personal data used to build up this type of picture and predict what you might be interested in, so you can opt out at any time.
+However, data protection law gives you the right to opt out of having your personal data used to build up this type of picture and predict what you might be interested in, you can opt out at any time.
 As we explain above, all our marketing is tailored to you in this way, so to opt out of this type of personalisation you will need to opt out of receiving all direct marketing from us.
-You can do this when you sign up, by not ticking the box to opt in to marketing, or at any later point via your online account, and SkyBet customers in Italy and Germany can also do this via their online preference centre.
-We won’t then send you offers and information by post, email or SMS but we will continue to personalise your online experience based on the picture we’ve built up of you.
-This means you’ll continue to benefit from a more personalised look and feel on our websites and apps, and will still see the following:
+You can do this when you sign up, by not ticking the box to opt into marketing, or at any later point via your online account.
+We won't then send you offers and information by post, email or SMS but we will continue to personalise your online experience based on the picture we've built up of you.
+This means you'll continue to benefit from a more personalised look and feel on our websites and apps, and will still see the following: